talent-consulting/talent-consulting.github.io/handbook/guides/welcome.md

 Checklist

-- [ ] Macbook/laptop received (prior to you starting)
+- Macbook/laptop received (prior to you starting)
-- [ ] Call with service delivery on how to access your hardware, email, teams and slack
+- Call with service delivery on how to access your hardware, email, teams and slack
-- [ ] HR forms, P45 and contract signing, (you will need a printer and scanner)
+- HR forms, P45 and contract signing, (you will need a printer and scanner)
-- [ ] Initial meeting with line manager
+- Initial meeting with line manager
-- [ ] Call with HR to talk you through the benefits you have in your package
+- Call with HR to talk you through the benefits you have in your package
+- Get set up on the expenses system

-Here is a list of the major stake holders in the company, who will reach out to you, but feel free to ping them a message on slack or email
+Here is a list of the major stake-holders in the company, who will reach out to you, but feel free to ping them a message on slack or email

 | Name      | Role | Responsibilities |
 | ----------- | ----------- | --- |